A Non-Abelian Generalization of the Alexander Polynomial from Quantum $\mathfrak{sl}_3$: Representations of U z(sl 3)

-Here we recall the representation $\Vt$ as a Verma module over $\U$.
-In Proposition \ref{prop:dual}, we use the non-degenerate pairing defined in the previous section to show that $\Vt^*$ is isomorphic to $V(\mvec{-t^{-1}})$ for all SQHAs.
-We included these results for the convenience of the reader, as they will be used in Section \ref{sec:properties}.
-We then specialize to $\overline{U}_\zeta(\slthree)$ for the remainder of this section, characterizing the structure of $\Vt$ when it has a four-dimensional irreducible subrepresentation.
-Exact sequences in the different cases are given in Propositions \ref{prop:Xexact} and \ref{prop:Hexact}.
-In Theorems \ref{thm:directsum} and \ref{thm:mixed}, we state the tensor product decompositions for these representations.
+Here we recall the representation $\Vt$ as a Verma module over $\overline{U}$.
+We then characterize the structure of $\Vt$ when it has a four-dimensional irreducible subrepresentation.
+The Jordan--H\"older series in these cases are implied by the exact sequences given in Propositions~\ref{prop:Xexact} and~\ref{prop:Hexact}.
+Theorems~\ref{thm:Vdecomp}, \ref{thm:directsum}, and~\ref{thm:mixed} state the tensor product decompositions for these representations.
+The category of representations of~$\overline{U}$ is studied further in~\cite{HarperVerma}.

-\subsection{Induced Representations}
+\subsection{Induced representations}